ringlej/ptxdist/doc/dev_manual.rst

 files with a more useful content in every case where the (empty) default one does not meet the target’s requirements.

-PTXdist first searches the project local ``./projectroot/etc`` directory for a specific configuration file and falls back to use the default one if none exists locally.
+PTXdist first searches in the local project directory for a specific configuration file and falls back to use the default one if none exists locally.
+Refer section :ref:`install_alternative` for further details in which order and locations PTXdist searches for these kind of files.

 A popular example is the configuration file ``/etc/fstab``.
 The default one coming with PTXdist works for the most common cases.
 But if our